Jvanrhijn/dotfiles/README.md

 * Tmux + ncmpcpp music player
 * neovim color scheme, from pywal

+**pkglist**

+This file is just a list of packages I consider essential for my system.
+Some are needed for the setup to work (like xorg and the font packages), some are things I personally need or want to have on any system (like tex).
+I recommend perusing the list and taking your pick, it should be fairly obvious which are required and which aren't.
+The packages are a mixed back of official repo and AUR packages, so install at your own risk.

 **Polybar**

 The part I customized most, I guess.
 It's still mostly stock, but the colors are read from .Xresources, and I changed which default modules it shows.
 See .config/polybar/config for the active modules.
 I also have a few custom modules using some scripts.
 Features: